Cadiz walking tour updated: 02.28.2018

 In the 1600’s, Christopher Columbus began his second voyage to the New World from the port of Cadiz, Spain.
-Today cruise guests learn about the city’s place in history during a Cadiz walking tour that celebrates a unique event in Spanish government.
+Today cruise guests learn about the city’s place in history during a Cadiz walking tour shore excursion that celebrates a unique event in Spanish government.

 Viva la Pepa: Cadiz Walking Tour

-The couple remains in character throughout the tour as they portray Mr. Ramon Power Giralt (a member of Spanish Parliament in 1812) and Lolita Gaditana, flamenco singer.
+The couple remains in character throughout the walking tour of Cadiz as they portray Mr. Ramon Power Giralt (a member of Spanish Parliament in 1812) and Lolita Gaditana, flamenco singer.
 When Lolita serenades us at several stops, we quickly learn that the famed flamenco is more than just a dance originating in southern Spain.
 Cante flamenco, or flamenco singing, represents several musical styles or palos.
 And the art form has received special UNESCO recognition as one of the Masterpieces of the Oral and Intangible Heritage of Humanity.

 As the group strolls from pier side to Monumento a la Constitucion de 1812 in Plaza Espana, Alan and I embrace the idea that this is no quickly paced Cadiz walking tour.
 The experience is intended to be relaxing with plenty of stops for explanations from our historical couple.

 Standing in front of the monument, Ramon explains the significance of the 1812 Constitution, the third in the world at that time.
 And it’s here that Lolita breaks into a welcoming flamenco song.